riOSProgramming/FAQ/README.md

 ### Why do Foundation classes start with NS?

 Objective-C doesn't support namespaces, so all classes are prefixed with the framework or developer abbreviation.
-NS = NextStep, which is the company that Apple bought in the 90s and was used to develop OS X and iOS.
+NS = NextStep, which is the company that Apple bought in the 90s and was used to develop macOS and iOS.
 For your own classes Apple recommends that you use your own [two or three](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingBasics.html#//apple_ref/doc/uid/20001281-1002226-BBCJECED) letters prefix, especially if you publish the code.

 ### What is the difference between `+` and `-` methods in Objective-C?